dsyph3r/symblog-docs/docs/validators-and-forms.rst

 The Symfony2 validator allows us to perform the task of data validation.
 Validation is a common task when dealing with data from forms.
-Validation also needs to be performed on data before it is submitted to a databases.
+Validation also needs to be performed on data before it is submitted to a database.
 The Symfony2 validator allows us to separate our validation logic away from the components that may use it, such as the Form component or the Database component.
 This approach means we have one set of validation rules for an object.

-Lets begin by updating the ``Enquiry`` entity located at ``src/Blogger/BlogBundle/Entity/Enquiry.php`` to specify some Validators.
+Let's begin by updating the ``Enquiry`` entity located at ``src/Blogger/BlogBundle/Entity/Enquiry.php`` to specify some Validators.
 Ensure you add the 5 new ``use`` statements at the top of the file.